pnp/sp-dev-fx-webparts/samples/react-azure-openai-connector/README.md

 ## Summary

-This (__experimental__) webpart, shows how to use the new feature (_in preview at the moment of building this sample_) Azure OpenAI Data Connectors.
+This (__experimental__) web part, shows how to use the new feature (_in preview at the moment of building this sample_) Azure OpenAI Data Connectors.

 ![./assets/react-azure-openai-connector.gif](./assets/react-azure-openai-connector.gif)

-The webpart is calling the Azure OpenAI API, with a specific Data source configured to an existing Azure Search service that contains the Hotels index provided by Microsoft.
-The following screenshots shows how you can configure the connector throught the new Azure OpenAI Studio.
-This is **NOT required** for the sample, but helps to understand what the webpart is doing behind the scenes.
+The web part is calling the Azure OpenAI API, with a specific Data source configured to an existing Azure Search service that contains the Hotels index provided by Microsoft.
+The following screenshots shows how you can configure the connector through the new Azure OpenAI Studio.
+This is **NOT required** for the sample, but helps to understand what the web part is doing behind the scenes.

 First, you have configured your Search service (any tier except the free one) importing the Hotels data sample provided by Microsoft